eightsmile/cfa/cfa level III/Fixed-Income/Fixed-Income.md

     2. Two model

         1. Reduced form model, (1) forward not historical (2) use macro and idiosyncratic data
+           - Reduced form models solve for default intensity, or the **POD** over a specific time period, using observable company-specific variables such as financial ratios and recovery assumptions as well as macroeconomic variables, including economic growth and market volatility measures. 用回归输入factors 得到 PoD
         2. Structural Credit Model, forward looking PoD
+           - Structural credit models use market-based variables to **estimate the market value of an issuer’s assets and the volatility of asset value.** **The likelihood of default is defined as the probability of the asset value falling below that of liabilities.** 估计 Market value of A & L，PoD为 A < L 的概率

     3. Credit Spread => Excess Return

         $\mathbb{E}(Excess S)=S - S.D.\times \Delta S -PoD\times LGD$

     P.S.
 Consider (1) other features such as options (2) cost of trading

+#### Transaction Cost

+For buyer: $Size\times \bigg( TradePrice - \frac{Bid + Ask}{2} \bigg)$

+For Seller: $Size\times \bigg( \frac{Bid+Ask}{2} - TradePrice\bigg)$

 #### Top-Down Credit Strategy